Work and study in New Zealand

 - New Zealand Pacific Scholarship

-- New Zealand Association of South East Asian Nations (ASEAN) Scholars Award.
+- New Zealand Association of South East Asian Nations (ASEAN) Scholars Award

 You are only allowed to render 20 hours of work in any given week during the academic year, as well as during any holidays within the academic year.
 It is a great opportunity for you to Work and study in New Zealand will be able to help you in any way it can.

 There are many options for you to choose from as you study while working.
 You have the option to get a part-time job at a retail store, coffee shop, tutoring, hospitality, or clerical job among others.
 You can also apply for an internship, which will help you gain experience in the field you are pursuing and create networks with potential employers.
-Also, you can volunteer for charities, non-profit, and non-government organisations to build rapport and support your chosen social responsibility causes.
+Also, you can volunteer for charities, non-profit, and non-government organizations to build rapport and support your chosen social responsibility causes.

 No matter what you choose, work and study in New Zealand is accessible for international students.
 For more details regarding this, please do contact us.